Thinking about quitting? - new resources

 We’re going where the air is clean!

-The latest maps of New Zealand Councils Smokefree Outdoor Policies and Spaces have been launched.
+The latest maps of New Zealand Councils Smokefree Outdoor Policies and Spaces

 This resource can also be used to help the public find Smokefree outdoor parks, playgrounds, dining areas and beaches in their area that are controlled by Local Authorities (LAs) but also includes those business owners who have also volunteered to become a Smokefree as well.